inURwhey/transparent-talent-monorepo/Documentation/PROTOCOLS.md

     3.  **Checkpointing:** For `L` (Large) cost tasks, or as session context grows, the AI will proactively suggest using an `END_PROMPT` cycle to serve as a logical checkpoint, committing the work and resetting the session's token count.
         *   **Flash Model Stop:** Sessions using Flash models should be soft-stopped around **120,000 tokens** to avoid UI lag.
         *   **Pro Model Stop:** Sessions using Pro models should be soft-stopped as they approach the daily quota of **400,000 tokens**.
+    4.  **Retroactive Costing:** At the end of a session, the user can provide the actual token usage.
+This data will be used to refine future `Session Cost` (S/M/L) estimates, creating a data-driven planning loop.

 ### Context Management & Session Scoping v1.0
 *   **Objective:** To optimize development efficiency by matching the session's context length to the nature of the task.